+Sue received her Master of Social Work (MSW) degree from San Diego State University in May 2001.
+She earned her Bachelor’s degree from the University of North Florida in December 1991 with a double major in Psychology and Sociology.
 Sue is Founder and Clinical Director of Personal Evolution Psychotherapy, where she provides individual, couples and family therapy.
-She has over 15 years of extensive experience and training in providing Gender Therapy to transgender and genderqueer adults, adolescents (transmen, transwomen, non-binary), gender-variant children, and their families.
-She also specializes in working with people who are lesbian, gay, bisexual, and queer (LGBQ), and has been working with the LGBTQIA community since 1996.
-Sue is Kink-Friendly and works with people in the BDSM and Poly communities in a non-judgmental, safe and supportive environment, and has been working with the kink community for over 8 years.
+She has over 17 years of extensive experience and training in providing Gender Therapy to transgender and genderqueer adults, adolescents (transmen, transwomen, non-binary), gender-variant children, and their families.
+She also specializes in working with people who are lesbian, gay, bisexual, and queer (LGBQ), and has been working with the LGBTQ+ community since 1996.
+Sue is Kink-Friendly and works with people in the BDSM and Poly communities in a non-judgmental, safe and supportive environment, and has been working with the kink community for over 10 years.